drocarmo/drocarmo.github.com/_posts/2013-01-11-99percent-of-creatives-lie.markdown

 Now, hold on, before you pull out your linkedin profiles, with great resumes of what you’ve accomplished, just hear me out.
 The 0.1% are those whose pursuit is much similar to Salvador Dali’s quote:

-> "Have no fear of perfection, you’ll never reach it."
+>“Have no fear of perfection, you’ll never reach it.”

 What I am trying to say is, there’s enough spark in each one of us to create the most creative creation.
 That was a lot, and maybe unnecessary, but try to picture it like a ‘think outside the box’ situation: